savoirfairelinux/jami-project/docs/source/dev/releasing.rst

  - https://dl.jami.net/ring-release/tarballs/

-Tarballs are generated from the integration branch of the `ring-project <https://github.com/savoirfairelinux/ring-project>`_ repository with a job on our `Jenkins server <https://test.savoirfairelinux.com/>`_.
+Tarballs are generated from the integration branch of the `jami-project <https://github.com/savoirfairelinux/jami-project>`_ repository with a job on our `Jenkins server <https://jenkins.jami.net/>`_.
 They include a copy of all contrib libraries configured in ``daemon/contrib/src``.
-If you are a Savoir-faire Linux employee, you may trigger the job from `this page <https://test.savoirfairelinux.com/job/ring-release/>`_.
+If you are a Savoir-faire Linux employee, you may trigger the job from `this page <https://jenkins.jami.net/job/packaging-gnu-linux/>`_.

 Naming scheme
 -------------